Gluing variations: The Bondi parameterisation

 In the notation of \eqref{22XII22.1}, cross-section data can be defined as follows.
-Let $\secN$ be a submanifold of a null hypersurface $\mcN$ transverse to its generators.
+Let $\secN$ be a cross-section of $\mcN$.
 Let $k \in \N\cup\{\infty\}$ be the number of \emph{transverse} derivatives of the metric that we want to control at $\secN$.
 Using the Bondi parameterisation of the metric, we define the \emph{Bondi cross-section data of order $k$} as the collection of fields

 As already pointed out, for simplicity we assume that all the fields in \eqref{23III22.99} are smooth.
 We note that a finite sufficiently large degree of differentiability, typically different for distinct fields, would suffice for most purposes; this can be determined by chasing the number of derivatives needed in the relevant equations.